Gloriaufedo/Bioinformatics-Portfolio/README.md

 # 🧬 Computational Genomics & Bioinformatics Portfolio

 Welcome to my bioinformatics portfolio.
-This repository contains data-driven genomics pipelines where I work with public cancer genomics and transcriptomic data.
-I built these projects to extract biological signals from raw data, calculate immune cell presence inside tumors, and predict patient survival outcomes using statistical models.
+This repository contains data-driven genomics pipelines built using public cancer transcriptomics datasets.
+The goal of these projects is to extract biological signals from high-dimensional RNA-seq data, characterize tumor heterogeneity, and evaluate clinically relevant biomarkers using statistical and machine learning approaches.

 ---